Matatika/example-veeqo-reporting/README.md

 1. Your web browser automatically opens [https://localhost:3443](https://localhost:3443)

-1. You will now see the tasks screen.
-You can optionally set up your Veeqo pipeline by:
-   - Clicking `LET'S GO` for the "Complete pipeline configuration" task OR:
-   - Click `Go To Lab`, then the Pipelines page.
-Here you should see a pipeline called `Report Pipeline`

-1. Run the `Report Pipeline` by clicking the Play button.
+1. You will now see the Pipelines screen.
+Run the `Report Pipeline` by clicking the Play button.

 1. Once the `Report Pipeline` has finished running, open your Meltano project on your local system, open the `output` dir.
 Here you should see an `report.html` which is the output from the pipeline being run.
 You can view this file with any web browser.